In the mid-1990s, Tony Caldwell was ready to reinvent his career. He brought to close a distinguished career in public service and small business.

 OAA expanded into Kansas in 2014 and one year later topped 100 members.
 At this point, growth accelerated.
 In 2020, total members surpassed 180 and total premium exceeded $500 million.
 With these increased resources and leverage, OAA reached a dramatic tipping point, offering more services and supporting more carriers.

-In the first 18 years of business, OAA has achieved a whopping 36.6% compound annual growth rate while reinvesting for future growth.
+In the first 18 years of business, OAA achieved a whopping 36.6% compound annual growth rate while reinvesting for future growth.

-Now, after twenty years in business, Tony and OAA help our members earn more money per premium dollar than with any other agency partner.
+Now, after more than twenty years in business, Tony and OAA help our members earn more money per premium dollar than with any other agency partner.
 “Our dream is to help others make their dreams come true because we know that’s how we make our dreams come true,” says Caldwell.

 OAA enters the new decade with our four key values ingrained: